JoyLove0/metag_Pipeline/README.md

 | output_directory_name | This is the name of the directory where all the final ouput will be in.
 This directory should contain the directories for Kraken, Multiqc, and Alignments. |

 See the sample parameter file for more examples.

+### Addition Data Processing using R script Provided
+Note that the R script that are provided were created using R version 4.1.2.

+While the Kraken report are very useful, there are several more ways to make the information more accessible.
+The R scripts provided will make a compiled chart of the Kraken reports of all of your samples, a depth bar graph, and Rarifaction curves.
+The latter two will be generated as pdf documnets.
+The complied kraken report will be generated as a csv document that can be opened in excel.

+In order for the R scripts to run properly, the file data_processing.R and the function.R must both be dowloaded in the Kraken directory.